Annabel Nanninga: Controversies

-Nanninga posted a series of tweets on her Twitter page in 2006, which by some people were deemed antisemitic.
+Nanninga posted a series of tweets on her Twitter page in 2006, which some people deemed antisemitic.
 According to others, her tweets were shown out of context and twisted in order to discredit her.
-These tweets were retroactively deleted during 2020–21, however multiple internet archives contain screenshots of the tweets.
+These tweets were retroactively deleted in 2020–2021, however multiple internet archives contain screenshots of the tweets.
 In subsequent interviews, Nanninga stated that the tweets were intended to be satirical and had to be considered in their specific context, on which she extensively elaborated in Nieuw Israëlietisch Weekblad.

-Nanninga also encountered some controversy over columns, in which she criticised the influx of migrants during the European refugee crisis and made satirical remarks regarding migrants from Africa trying to cross the Mediterranean Sea.
-Nanninga later claimed she used the ironic writing style of Gerard Reve.
-In 2015, at the height of the refugee crisis, she sheltered a homosexual asylumseeker in her house for six months, because he was harassed at the asylum center.
+Nanninga wrote columns ciriticizing the influx of migrants during the European refugee crisis and made satirical remarks regarding migrants from Africa trying to cross the Mediterranean Sea.
+Nanninga stated she used the ironic writing style of Gerard Reve.